The case for 4-bit precision: k-bit Inference Scaling Laws: Background

 Quantization precision is, in part, determined by whether all quantization bins are used equally.
 For example, a 4-bit data type has 16 bins, but if, on average, only 8 bins are used, it is equivalent to a 3-bit data type.
 As such, methods that help to increase the average use of all quantization bins in the data type can increase quantization precision.
-In this subsection, we introduce centering and blocking.
-Centering is used to center distributions so that all quantization bins are utilized in the case of an asymmetric distribution and signed data type.
+In this subsection, we introduce blocking.
 Blocking/grouping methods chunk the tensor into smaller pieces and quantize each block independently.
 This helps to confine outliers to particular blocks, which increases the average number of bins used across other blocks and thus increases the average quantization precision.

-In \textbf{distribution centering}, we subtract the mean from the input tensor before quantization so that asymmetric distributions are approximately centered around zero.